ericrenone/The-Driver-Is-the-Chip/README.md

-# ERIE — TESLA
-## The Driver Is the Chip
+# THE SETTLEMENT GAP

+## What BYD's Xuanji, Huawei's Ten Billion Kilometers, Tesla's Supervised Qualifier, and SpaceX's Unnamed Arithmetic Say About the One Hardware Primitive the Global Autonomous Driving Industry Has Not Yet Built

 **ERI Labs · Eric Ren · Jersey City, New Jersey · [github.com/ericrenone](https://github.com/ericrenone) · June 4, 2026**

 ---

 > *"Hardware 3 simply does not have the capability to achieve Unsupervised FSD."*
-> — Elon Musk, April 22, 2026 — seven years after selling the hardware as sufficient
+> — Elon Musk, April 22, 2026

-> *"Memory bandwidth is the choke point."*
+> *"Computing power utilization has doubled."*
+> — BYD, Xuanji A3 launch, May 28, 2026

+> *"Autonomous driving is an industry requiring long-term investment."*
-> — Elon Musk, Tesla Q1 2026 Earnings Call
+> — Jin Yuzhi, Huawei Intelligent Automotive Solutions, April 24, 2026

 > *"The proof holds in exact arithmetic.
 In finite-precision arithmetic under thermal stress, partial engine failure, and process-variation silicon, it is an approximation of an approximation."*
 > — ERI Labs, The Convergence Oracle, June 4, 2026